keboola/keboola-as-code/docs/cli-release.md

 - macOS binaries are signed with an Apple Developer code signing certificate
 - The certificate is issued by Tomas Netrval's Apple Developer account for the time being
-- Packaging and signing of macOS binaries is handled by [gon](https://github.com/mitchellh/gon) from within [build/ci/goreleaser.yml](../build/ci/goreleaser.yml)
 - macOS binaries are distributed using [Homebrew distribution](#homebrew)

 ## Homebrew